Submitting Short Fiction

 The easiest way to irritate an editor is to not follow the guidelines.
 Most publications will list these under “submissions” on their website.
 Read the guidelines!
 Then, follow them.
 Easy peasy, right?

 If you’re new to this, you may need some guidance in what guidelines mean.
-Here are the guidelines for the venerable magazine of Fantasy & Science Fiction (F&SF), broken down:
+Here are the guidelines for the venerable magazine The New Yorker, broken down:

 6. Decide on a Submission Tracking System

 There are a thousand and one ways to track submissions, and it’s quite easy to get carried away with them.
-My absolute #1 favorite method for SFF writers is The Submission Grinder.
-It allows you to enter your story title, when you sent it, and any other relevant notes like word count/genre.
+My absolute favorite #1 method for writers of realistic fiction is Duotrope.
+I know, it costs moolah.
+But Duotrope has the best range of resources and data on submissions out there for lit fic writers.
+It allows you to file your submission, add story title, word count, and any other information you can think of.

 But wait!
 You’re probably thinking, “Why do I need to track a story if I’m only sending it to one place at a time?”

-Well, my dear new writer, there may come a day when you have SEVERAL stories to track.
-In fact, if you’re doing this writing thing well, you should have at any point several stories that could feasibly be publication-ready.
+Well, my dear new writer, the truth is that publication in literary markets is intensely competitive.
+The most successful writers are out there submitting multiple pieces at once, to multiple journals at once.
+That lovely term “simultaneous submissions” is your new best friend.
+If you’re doing this writing thing well, you should have at any point several stories that could feasibly be publication-ready.
 So, a tracker is a great system for following the multiple stories you have out at any given time.

 As with any writing advice, this is dependent on your own personal style.
 I know writers who send out one story only at a time until it is published, and then they start on the next one.
 I know writers who have any number of stories, up to ten or twenty or even thirty out on submission at once.
 Do what works for you and do it well.